jane-kirina/jane-kirina/README.md

 ##  👀 About me

-- 💻 *ML Engineer / Computer Vision focused on building end-to-end machine learning systems — from data preparation and modeling to evaluation, APIs, and deployable demos*
+- 💻 *ML / Data Engineer / Computer Vision focused on building end-to-end machine learning systems — from data preparation and modeling to evaluation, APIs, and deployable demos*
 - 🎯 Open to junior and internship opportunities in Machine Learning, Computer Vision, and Applied AI
 ### What I work on
 - Real-time computer vision systems